sanctuarycomputer/radon/README.md

 # radon
-Radium wrapper for inline atomic styles with React
+Radium wrapper for responsive inline atomic styles with React